wikknes/EntangleDE/EntangleDE_Technical_Documentation.md

 4. **Scalable implementation**: Practical application to real-world biological datasets through efficient simulation.

+5. **End-to-end trajectory analysis**: Comprehensive toolkit for reconstructing developmental trajectories, detecting branching points, and analyzing gene expression dynamics along these paths using quantum-enhanced algorithms.

+6. **Multiple quantum paradigms**: Integration of different quantum approaches (Hamiltonian evolution, QAOA, quantum annealing) to address different aspects of the biological analysis pipeline.

 These innovations enable researchers to extract more nuanced insights from temporal gene expression data, potentially revealing biological mechanisms that would remain hidden using conventional approaches.
+The trajectory analysis functionality further extends this capability by providing not just differential gene identification but also reconstruction of the underlying biological processes and cell state transitions.

 ## References